Ashvary1996/e-com-app/README.md

 ## Contributing

 We welcome contributions from the community!
-If you have any suggestions or would like to report a bug, please open an issue on our GitHub repository.
+If you have any suggestions or would like to report a bug, please open an issue on our GitHub repository. 🛒

-Thank you for choosing our platform for your online shopping needs.
-Happy shopping! 🛒🎉